Lean-Korea/TeX-LEAN/README.md

 1. Clone this repository.
 2. If using local Lean 4 installation, run `lake exe cache get` at project root to get pre-compiled mathlib4 cache.
+   (Please be patient, this will probably take some time - maybe 5 minutes or so.)
-3. Make a new branch.
+4. Make a new branch.

     ```
     git checkout -b your_branch_name
     ```

-4. Write a lean file that formalizes a statement of an exercise.
+5. Write a lean file that formalizes a statement of an exercise.
   - One directory for each chapter.
 The file goes into the directory `Formal/DF_{Chapter}`.
 Make one if it does not exist.
   - One .lean file for each section.
 Name each file as `Formal/DF_{Chapter}/DF_{Chapter}_{Section}.lean`.
       - e.g. `Formal/DF_1/DF_1_4.lean`